DoneDeal0/Talkr/README.md

 ```

 - All the exemples above are valid in React Native.
 You only have to replace html tags (`div`, `h1`, etc.) by `Text`.
-- Since `Intl` api is not available in React Native, the `count` param will only return three type of plural key: `zero`, `one` and `many`.
+- Since `Intl` api is not available in React Native, the `count` param will only return three types of plural keys: `zero`, `one` and `many`.
 Please adjust your json files accordingly.

 ```javascript
 import React, { Text, Button } from "react-native";